 An Enterprise Management System integrates sales, financial management, human resource management, and inventory management into one platform, providing access to critical data for both management and employees.

-Here are a few of the specific benefits of an EMS:
+Here are a few of the specific benefits of an Enterprise Management System:

 - Easier business planning